Carillon: Construction

+Mechanization with clock and playing drum

 Carillons may also feature an automatic mechanism by which simple tunes or the Westminster Quarters are played on the lower bells.
 The mechanism on European carillons is often a playing drum, which is a large metal cylinder connected to a clock mechanism.
 Metal pegs are screwed onto the outside of the drum.
 When the clock mechanism sets the drum in motion, the pegs catch onto levers, connected to hammers that rest just a short distance from the outside of the bell.
 The hammers are briefly raised, and then fall onto the bell as the peg continues to rotate away from the lever.
 The pegs are arranged such that simple tunes can be programmed to play at specific quarter hours.
-In North America, automatic playing drum systems are not common; instead, carillons may have pneumatic systems which ring the instrument.
+In North America, automatic-playing drum systems are not common; instead, carillons may have pneumatic systems, which ring the instrument.